 · Leggings that can be put on or taken off over my hiking shoes

 · Arm sleeves that provide UV protection and a little warmth but also include sufficient ventilation

 People, mostly women, comment on my outfits.
 Many people want to take my picture on the trail and call me a fashionista.
 Women commonly say, “That is not fair, you get you wear that and I am hiking in my husband’s cloths.”
 I explain that the real beauty of my outfit is its functionality, not its fashion.
-Then I discreetly tell them how I like the expediency of standing to pee as well as the ease of a full body wash inside my dress, all without exposing myself in the great outdoors.
+Then I discreetly tell them how I like the expediency of standing to pee, all without exposing myself in the great outdoors.
 It is fun to watch the facial expression change from surprise to interest as I expound of the benefits of wearing my Lady Hike gear.
 Out on the trail, we saw a need for women specific hiking gear.
 Apparel that is technical, expressive, and packed with features that are unique to a woman’s needs on the trail.

 So those seeds, planted in New Mexico long ago, have now bloomed into Lady Hike.